adobe/spectrum-css/README.md

 ## Using Spectrum CSS

-The preferred method of using Spectrum CSS relies on custom properties to swap out variables for different themes and colostops.
+The preferred method of using Spectrum CSS relies on custom properties to swap out variables for different themes and colorstops.
 This has the lowest bundle size and the simplest usage, but is incompatible with < IE 11

 To use Spectrum CSS with IE 11 or without, see the [legacy usage documentation](README-legacy.md).